WolverineXM/FinTechProject3/README.md

 The hypothesis may be summarized as follows:

-> The use of lagged values for OAS accross
+> Lagged values for the daily change in OASs across different credit ratings can predict the future state of equity markets.

 ### Project Notebooks

 **Notebook:  [SourceData.ipynb](SourceData.ipynb)**